MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 # Plan your deployment of Office 365 ProPlus with System Center Configuration Manager

 Follow the steps in this article to plan your deployment of Office 365 ProPlus with System Center Configuration Manager.
-This is the third article in the series:
+This article is part of a series:

  - 1 - [Overview of deploying Office 365 ProPlus with System Center Configuration Manager](overview-deploy-office-365-proplus-with-Configuration-Manager.md)
  - 2 - [Assess your environment and requirements](assess-deploy-office-365-proplus-with-Configuration-Manager.md)